jpreecedev/developerhandbook/src/pages/protect-website-using-passportjs-jwt/index.md

 // Code omitted for brevity
 ```

-With `dotenv` configured, we know going forward that the value of `process.env.BASE_API_URL` will be `/api`.
-So our base route is `/api/auth`.
-Will will add more routes to this base route next.
+With `dotenv` configured, we know going forward that the value of `process.env.BASE_API_URL` will be `/api`, meaning our base route is `/api/auth`.
+We will add more routes to this base route next.

 Inside the `router` directory, add a new file called `auth.routes.js`.
 Add the following code;